Powering Australian Renewables Fund FAQs

 The PARF is designed to unlock investment in large scale renewable energy resources.
 The fund provides an opportunity for investors to finance a portfolio of renewable assets, to diversify risk and reduce costs.

-It is anticipated that beyond 10 years the fund will contract with a range of energy retailers and energy end users that need to manage their energy and LGC requirements.
+It is anticipated that beyond this time the fund will contract with a range of energy retailers and energy end users that need to manage their energy and LGC requirements.
 These contracts could be made either direct or via energy market intermediaries.